 The Port participates in other collaborative efforts to monitor and improve water quality in San Francisco Bay.
-These efforts include the Port's work with the San Francisco Estuary Institute's Regional Water Quality Monitoring Program (RMP) and the Bay Planning Coalition (BPC), a group of regulatory, local government, industry, and advocacy organizations that collaborate to advance maritime industry that supports a sustainable San Francisco Bay.
+These efforts include the Port's work with the San Francisco Estuary Institute's Regional Water Quality Monitoring Program and the Bay Planning Coalition, a group of regulatory, local government, industry, and advocacy organizations that collaborate to advance maritime industry that supports a sustainable San Francisco Bay.

 Other water quality initiatives are of Port or City origin.
 For example, the Port's Zero Waste Event Policy aims to keep plastics out of the Bay and ocean.
 Trash is a significant pollutant in California and can adversely affect wildlife and public health.
-Trash discarded on land is frequently picked up by rain water, washed into storm drains, and discharged to rivers, lakes, bays, and eventually the ocean.
+Trash discarded on land is frequently picked up by rainwater, washed into storm drains, and discharged to rivers, lakes, bays, and eventually the ocean.
 Studies show that by 2050 the world's oceans will have more plastic than fish.
-In order to minimize the amount of trash discharged to the Bay, the Port installs and maintains trash capture
+To minimize the amount of trash discharged to the Bay, the Port installs and maintains trash capture devices throughout the Port, including devices that prevent trash that enters storm drains from being discharged to the Bay.